Tips for Working with People with Disabilities

 - When communicating with an individual with a disability, speak directly to the person with the disability rather than their companion or interpreter.

 - When introduced to a person with a disability, it is appropriate to offer to shake hands.
-If the person has limited hand use or has an artificial limb, it is ok to shake what is offered to you.
+If the person has limited hand use or has an artificial limb, it is okay to shake what is offered to you.
 It is equally acceptable to politely touch them on the shoulder/arm or offer a smile/nod to reciprocate a warm greeting.

 - Any and all assistive devices such as wheelchairs, crutches, canes, communication boards, service animals, etc. should always be respected as personal property or extensions of that person.
 Do not use, lean on, play with or move unless given permission.